fmmolina/intro_asr_whisper/README.md

 # intro_asr_whisper
-Code for talk "Intro to ASR using Whisper"
+Source code and other resources used for the talk "Intro to ASR using Whisper"